How to Make WordPress Clear Cache

 BLOG

-What Your WordPress Cache Is (And Why It’s Vital For Browsing the Web)
+What Your WordPress Site Cache Is (And Why It’s Vital For Browsing the Web)

-There’s a lot of data that shuttles between WordPress, your database, and your server.
-What’s more, having a speedy site is paramount to sitting on top of Search Engine Results Pages (SERPs).
-Given this, there needs to be a method of ‘saving’ this data without loading it every time.
+Many data shuttles exist between WordPress, your database, and your server.
+Moreover, having a speedy site with fast load times is paramount to good SEO rankings on top of Search Engine Results Pages (SERPs).
+Given this, a method of ‘saving’ this data without loading it every time to help improve user experience needs to be developed.

 Enter caching.
 In a nutshell, this takes the pages and saves them on your computer.
-When you next load the site, pages from the cache get served, keeping page load speeds high.
+When you next load the site, pages from the cached version get served, keeping page load speed optimization.

 Caching can be straightforward by saving whole pages as ‘static HTML’ files.
-It can also cache specific elements of a page, and you’ll find all manner of complex caching across the web.
+It can also cache specific elements of a page or minified CSS, for example, and you’ll find all complex caching across the web.

-While caching is usually necessary, it does sometimes falter.
-This can happen if your computer serves an older cached page than the live site.
-At times like these, you’ll need to clear your cache – although there are two aspects to consider.
+While caching is usually necessary, it sometimes falters and can require troubleshooting.
+It happens if your computer serves older cached data than the live site.
+At times like these, you’ll need to clear your cached files – although there are different types of caching to consider.

 How to Clear Your Browser’s Cache